 Dappled late-afternoon light bathes a clearing in the hand-crafted forest.
 Cellist/singer Leah Coloff emerges, trailing a 25-foot cape of tattered denim.
 Tracing the secrets of her family history, Coloff glides between idyllic childhood memories, unanswered questions and her roller coaster ride of fertility treatments.
 ThisTree weaves autobiographical storytelling, 8 mm home movies, and Coloff’s signature blend of blues, rock and non- traditional cello playing, supported by an all- female band, to investigate the vantage point of being the last branch on the family tree.

-Commissioned and developed by HERE through the HERE Artist Residency Program (HARP) and is being supported by HERE’s Fund for Women Artists, generously created by Jennifer Suh Whitfield and Benjamin Whitfield.
+Commissioned and developed through the HERE Artist Residency Program and a developmental residency at Bethany Arts Community.
+It is being supported by HERE’s Fund for Women Artists, generously created by Jennifer Suh Whitfield and Benjamin Whitfield.

 Students and teachers can get a free rush ticket to any PROTOTYPE show upon presenting valid ID.
 There is a limit of 1 ticket per person, and the ticket will be given out just before the House closes and the show begins.
 Entirely subject to availability.

 145 6th Avenue, New York NY, 10013.
 Entry on Dominick St.

 Subway: C or E to Spring St.; 1 to Houston St.; N or R to Prince St.

 Bus: M21 to Houston St.; M6 to Spring St.

 Both of HERE’s spaces are wheelchair accessible, and fully compliant with ADA requirements